dotnet/csharplang/spec/expressions.md

   null    false   false   null
   null    null    null    null

+> [!NOTE]
-\[*Note*: The bool? type is conceptually similar to the three-valued type used for Boolean expressions in SQL.
+> The bool? type is conceptually similar to the three-valued type used for Boolean expressions in SQL.
 The table above follows the same semantics as SQL, whereas applying the rules of §12.4.8 to the & and | operators would not.
-The rules of §12.4.8 already provide SQL-like semantics for the lifted \^ operator. *end note*\]
+The rules of §12.4.8 already provide SQL-like semantics for the lifted \^ operator.

 ## Conditional logical operators